 Enoki mushrooms taste relatively mild in comparison to some other species.
 They do not possess the meatiness of shiitake or portobello mushrooms, for example.
 Therefore, they pair well with strong flavors like soy sauce, garlic, and chili.

-They also have a satisfying chewy texture, which is why they are a popular addition to soups and sauces.
+They also have a satisfying chewy texture, so they are a popular addition to soups and sauces.

 Bottom Line on Enoki Mushrooms